Updated October 2025.

-A University Diploma is a requirement by the Korean government to teach English in South Korea.
-Applicants will need to obtain an apostilled photocopy of their diploma to submit with their Final Documents Package for each program.
+A University Diploma (Bachelor’s) is a requirement by the Korean government to teach English in South Korea.
+Applicants will need to obtain an apostilled photocopy of their bachelor’s diploma to submit with their Final Documents Package for each program.

 Undergraduates & Individuals Completing their Degree